berryboylb/git-test/README.md

-# am learning react everyone do not copy the code
+# I'm learning react everyone do not copy the code